binarylinuxx/pyfetch/README.md

 # PYFETCH
-a python a lightweight system-fetch tool that fully python independent from other LANGS LIKE JAVA, c, ETC. ANYTHING PYTHON.
+a python a lightweight system-fetch tool that fully python independent from other LANGS LIKE JAVA, c, ETC. ANYTHING WRITTEN PYTHON.

 # TREE